 Ocular / uveal melanoma

-What is uveal melanoma?
+What is ocular melanoma?

-Uveal melanoma is a rare and aggressive form of ocular melanoma found in the middle layer of the eye called the uvea.
-Uveal melanoma is clinically and biologically different to skin melanoma.
+Uveal melanoma is a form of ocular melanoma found in the middle layer of the eye called the uvea.

 • Visual changes – blurred vision, flashing lights, loss of peripheral vision, floaters and/or specks